WWE Raw Results: Winners, Grades, Reaction and Highlights from December 4

 Joe wasted little time issuing a challenge to Reigns for a match, only to be overlooked in favor of Jason Jordan, who unsuccessfully battled The Big Dog in the night's opener.

-Then there was Braun Strowman, who obliterated Elias, then found out he will meet Kane in seven days in a much-anticipated showdown.
+Then there was Braun Strowman, who obliterated Elias and then found out he will meet Kane in seven days in a much-anticipated showdown.

-Sprinkle in some cruiserweight action, Finn Balor and Asuka and you have a show that was both effective in furthering stories and laying the foundation for the show as 2018 draws near.
+Sprinkle in some cruiserweight action, Finn Balor and Asuka and you have a show that was both effective in furthering stories and laying the foundation for next year as 2018 draws near.

 Roman Reigns Promo

 This brought out The Big Dog to a surprisingly mixed ovation.
-Him and Jordan exchanged some barbs before an unimpressed Samoa Joe entered the fray.
+He and Jordan exchanged some barbs before an unimpressed Samoa Joe entered the fray.

 Before Joe could follow up on a threat to Reigns to revoke his open challenge, Jordan attacked Reigns, dropping him on his head.

-A furious Reigns demanded a match with Jordan tonight.
+A furious Reigns demanded a match with Jordan on the night.

-Not perfect, but a stolid enough segment to keep fans interested in what is coming up next on a night when the popular Pittsburgh Steelers are starring on Monday Night Football.
+It wasn't perfect, but it was a solid enough segment to keep fans interested in what is coming up next on a night when the popular Pittsburgh Steelers were playing on Monday Night Football.